JLESC/jlesc.github.io/_projects/sdc_detection.md

 prototype, called MACORD, is pending approval for open source publication.
 In addition, several separate efforts across have been made in order to test selective replication for dealing with SDC in HPC systems {% cite subasi2017rep --file jlesc.bib %}, in particular for task-based programming languages {% cite subasi2016run --file jlesc.bib %}.
+A comprehensive study of support vecotr machines capabilities on detecting silent data corruption was published aspart of the sustainable computing journal {% cite Subasi2018 --file jlesc.bib%}.